Nick, Annie, and Billy escape from ruthless pursuers trying to kidnap Billy.

 Nick battles the Japanese Ninja master swordsman hired to kill him.

 Nick runs into a Florida native.

-The blind Nick relies on his “chucks sense” that gives him solid footing when he ventures into unknown territory.
+Blind Nick Parker relies on his “chucks sense” that gives him solid footing when he ventures into unknown territory.

 Support the film industry by purchasing genuine DVD, Blue Ray, or streaming copies of these films.
 Illegal copies only help profiteers.
 Make sure your money goes to the producers and artists who actually create these films.
 Still images from the film are used here as teasers to get you to view an authorized copy.
 If you have information about a film where a main character wears chucks, contact us at email@example.com.